A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 Independent Certifications

-Committed professionals need to consider obtaining independent certifications, as they can significantly boost your career and help you become the ultimate wedding expert!
+Committed professionals should consider obtaining independent certifications, as they can significantly enhance their careers and help them become the ultimate wedding expert.

 There are some common misunderstandings about certifications that may lead people to believe that joining a professional association is the only way to gain recognition in the industry.